-Bachelor of Fine Arts Major in Communication Design (Minimum required: 130 semester hours)
+Bachelor of Fine Arts Major in Communication Design (Minimum required: 128 semester hours)

-- A minimum of 130 semester hours are required for graduation with at least 40 upper division hours. - The Communication Design art degree plan requires a minimum of 81 semester hours in Art - 3.
-To obtain full major status, students will be required to complete 12 semester hours of coursework in ARTC 1301, 1302, 2303 & 2304 with a GPA of 3.0 or better. - Also, for major status, students will be required to complete 12 semester hours of coursework in ARTF 1301, 1302, 1303, & 1304 with a GPA of 2.0 or better. - 5.
-General education requirements must be met. - Communication Design Studio courses are to be selected from each Communication Design Studio Area: Advertising Art Direction, Graphic Design, Multimedia, and Illustration.
-(See Departmental Worksheet or Advisor). - Select from any ARTC course except if already taken as a Communication Design Studio course.
+- 1. Majors must complete a minimum of 81 hours in Art. - 2.
+To obtain full major status, students must complete ARTC 1301, 1302, 2303, and 2304 with a GPA of 3.0 or higher, and ARTF 1301, 1302, 1303, and 1304 with a GPA of 2.0 or higher. - 3.
+General education requirements must be met, and students are required to have completed 39 advanced hours. - 4.
+Communication Design Studio courses are to be selected from each Communication Design Studio Area: Advertising Art Direction, Graphic Design, Multimedia, and Illustration.
+(See Departmental Worksheet or Advisor). - 5.
+Select any ARTC course to satisfy electives, except if already taken as a Communication Design Studio course.